 “Is she unable to talk or what?”

-Janet brushes her lushes’ locks and gather them up and return them to the ponytail holder.
+Janet brushes her lushes’ locks and gathers them up and returns them to the ponytail holder.
 “Christi, there’s nothing wrong with her.
 She keeps to herself.”

 Christi smiles at her reflection in the mirror.
 “Well, she’s weird.”

 Janet shrugs her shoulders.
 “Well, yeah, she is.”

 Patty closes the door.
 Tears stream over her rosacea cheeks.
 The lunch horn sounds, and the coast becomes clear to sneak out of the hidden closet.
 She walks to the sink to wash her hands, and when she looks, a layer of new skin appears.
 She sees her shirt, large pieces of dry skin cling to the fabric.
 Damn, I picked my skin again.
 She brushes the dead skin off and returns to work.